benfrank241/mlbstats/README.md

 ## Running the App

-You can access the live site at this URL: https://mlbstats.vercel.app/
+You can access the live site at this URL: https://mlbstats.vercel.app/ (no longer supported)

 ### Prerequisites
 - Python 3.x